TomChicken-on-github/Neko-Sponsor-Page/README.md

    git clone https://github.com/yourusername/Neko-sponsor-page.git
    ```

-2. Replace with your own payment QR codes
+2. Replace Your Payment QR Codes
-   - Replace `Wechat_pay.jpeg` with your WeChat payment QR code
+   - Rename your WeChat payment QR code image to Wechat_pay.jpeg and place it in the website root directory.
-   - Replace `Alipay.jpeg` with your Alipay payment QR code
+   - Rename your Alipay payment QR code image to Alipay.jpeg and place it in the website root directory.
    - Modify the cryptocurrency addresses to your own

 3. Customize the page (optional)